Three Very Short Twitter Stories

 Understanding the Essence

 A short story is “an invented prose narrative shorter than a novel” and for our purposes, longer than a tweet.
 No matter what the length, short stories tell of an event or a series of connected events for the interest of the reader.
 The elements of plot, conflict, character, setting, and theme distinguish short stories from other types of writing such as character sketches, incidents, personal histories, or anecdotes.
-First listen to this rhapsodic overview of the five key elements in a short story.

 Before you begin writing, it’s not only important to know the elements of a short story, but also to be able distinguish a short story from other prose forms.
 For instance, which of these two autobiographical incidents would make the best beginning for a short story?